-The electoral process is always surrounded by anticipation and anxiety.
+Anticipation and anxiety always surround the electoral process.
 Different appointing systems play an integral role in choosing the governing leader of a country.

-Similar to human society, animals living in cooperative groups are controlled by a single leader.
-Different animals have various methods of electing their leaders or in some cases, the leader electing themselves.
+A single leader controls animals living in cooperative groups, much like in human society.
+Different animals have various methods of electing their leaders, or in some cases, the leader elects themselves.

 Animals don’t stand in lines to vote or make use of voting machines like us.
 However, they do make overall collective decisions that affect their everyday lives.

 Social animals and their methods of choosing a leader vary in different species.
-From elephants to bees, each has its ways to smoothly run its respective societies.
-There are surprising researches and findings of animals practicing distinct voting systems, some even corresponding to humans.
+From elephants to bees, each has its own way of smoothly running their respective societies.
+There are surprising studies and findings of animals practising distinct voting systems, some even corresponding to humans.

 Here is a look at how different animal species choose their leaders:

 One of the most evident examples of democracy is seen in the interesting society of bees.
-In a beehive, all bees fall under three categories: queen bees, worker bees, and drones.
-All worker bees are female and their job consists of collecting pollen, feeding, and protecting the hive.
+In a beehive, all bees fall into three categories: queen bees, worker bees, and drones.
+All worker bees are female, and their job consists of collecting pollen, feeding, and protecting the hive.
 On the other hand, drones are males who solely exist to mate with the queen.

-A queen bee lays two types of eggs: Fertilized which hatch into female bees who will either be workers or queens and unfertilized eggs that hatch into male bees and become drones.
+A queen bee lays two types of eggs: fertilised eggs, which hatch into female bees who will either be workers or queens, and unfertilized eggs, which hatch into male bees and become drones.
 When the queen is injured, rejected by the hive, or close to death, she decides to give up her throne.
-After the bees observe that her egg laying process has slowed down, they decide to appoint a new queen.
+After the bees observe that her egg-laying process has slowed down, they decide to appoint a new queen.

-To choose the new potential queen, worker bees choose random fertilized eggs and feed them special food when they hatch.
-The worker bees place these eggs into a separate hive where they continue to feed and grow.
-The first larvae to mature becomes the new queen.
+To choose the new potential queen, worker bees choose randomly fertilised eggs and feed them special food when they hatch.
+The worker bees place these eggs in a separate hive, where they continue to feed and grow.
+The first larva to mature becomes the new queen.